GRB 221009A Afterglow from a Shallow Angular Structured Jet

 The angular structure of the relativistic outflows in GRBs is challenging to constrain.
 An important step in this direction came with the discovery of the coincident detection of gravitational waves and short prompt GRB emission from the binary neutron star merger in GW170817 \citep{Abbott+17-GW170817-Ligo-Detection}, followed by a peculiar afterglow \citep[e.g.,][]{Margutti+18,Troja+19}.
+Hints of jet angular structure were also found in other GRBs \citep[e.g.][]{Racusin+08}.
 An angular structure naturally forms as the jet bores its way through the confining medium near its launching site, i.e. the stellar envelope in long-soft GRBs and the binary merger ejecta in short-hard GRBs, as has been demonstrated with numerical simulations \citep[e.g.,][]{Gottlieb+20,Gottlieb+21,Nathanail+21}.
 More importantly, the jet angular structure is sensitive to the amount of mixing that occurs during jet breakout, between the inner and outer cocoon (shocked jet material and confining medium).
 The amount of mixing is, in turn, strongly affected by the jet's initial magnetization, which remains poorly constrained and its knowledge is of paramount importance.